 - Stabbing/shooting pain

 - Pain that goes away after reclining

-If the nerves get affected, the back pain can radiate to other regions of the body, including the buttocks.
+If the nerves get affected, the back pain can radiate to other body regions, including the buttocks.
 Some health conditions can leave a lasting impact on the spine.
-Injections, sleep disorders, cancer, or other health problems can disturb the spine’s normal functions, therefore making it more vulnerable to pain or nerve problems.
+Injections, sleep disorders, cancer, or other health problems can disturb the spine’s normal functions, making it more vulnerable to pain or nerve problems.